- There are two types of menstrual products: external protection (pads and panty liners) and internal protection (tampons).

 Sea sponge tampons are a natural alternative to synthetic tampons that come in different sizes to absorb varying amounts of menstrual flow.
 On average they cost between $12-20 dollars (for a package of 2).
 These are not the same sponges that you might buy in a grocery store to wash dishes with.
 Sea sponges are actually harvested from the ocean floor and contain no synthetic materials.
 After harvesting them, they’re naturally bleached with hydrogen peroxide however, they’re not sterile.
 One sea sponge will last about 6 months, but some may not last as long.
 A menstrual sea sponge should be thrown away and replaced if you notice that it rips apart while you’re inserting or removing it from your vagina.
 You should follow the instructions that come with the product.
 Before using a sea sponge tampon, you’ll have to dampen it, squeeze it tightly in your hand, and then gently insert it into your vagina.
 When the sponge is dry it’s surprisingly hard, but once dampened it softens up immediately.
 Once in place, it works like a tampon to absorb menstrual flow.

 Reusable Menstrual Cups: Menstrual cups are another alternative to tampons.
-The Keeper®, The Keeper Mooncup®, The DivaCup, Intimina Lily cup and one disposable cup (Instead Softcup) are examples of different kinds of menstrual cups.
+The Keeper®, The Keeper Mooncup®, The DivaCup, Intimina Lily cup, the SckoonCup and one disposable cup (Instead Softcup) are examples of different kinds of menstrual cups.
 Most menstrual cups are made of rubber or medical grade silicone which makes the cup easy to fold so that it can be inserted into the vagina to “catch” menstrual blood rather than absorb it.
 The design is simple; a cup to collect menstrual blood and a “pull-tab” to remove it to make emptying it easy.
 A menstrual cup is placed inside the vagina a few inches below the cervix.
 When it is time to empty the cup, simply remove and empty the cup into the sink, or toilet then rinse with clean water then reinsert.
 Although it looks like a funnel, the blood does not drain out through the pull-tab (the tube is solid not hollow).
 Menstrual cups are not linked to TSS (Toxic Shock Syndrome) because they simply collect the blood rather than absorb it.
 They can be worn about 6-12 hours (depending on the amount of your flow).
-There are about ten different kinds of reusable menstrual cups available on the market today.
+There are about a dozen different kinds of reusable menstrual cups available on the market today.
 The most popular menstrual cups come in two sizes.
 The bigger cup is recommended for women over 30 who have delivered a baby vaginally.
-The cup may not be the right choice if you are not sexually active or you have a heavy flow.
+The cup may not be the right choice if you are not sexually active or you have a heavy menstrual flow.

 The Keeper®: The Keeper® menstrual cup is made of natural gum rubber from trees.
 It should NOT be used by women who are allergic to latex.